cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 - Resource dependencies availability
 - Network issues

-Just like an average user, if they run into an error when loading your application, you would want them to refresh and try again before submitting a bug report.
-However, without test retries, this often resulted in random failed tests and broken continuous integration (CI) build fails which are a waste of resources.
-As a result, rather than fail the entire test run, Cypress 5.0 introduces native test retries.
+With the new test retries feature, Cypress (5.0+) will be able to retry failed tests to help reduce test flakiness and continuous integration (CI) build failures.
+By doing so, this will save your team valuable time and resources so you can focus on what matters most to you.

 ## How It Works

-By default, tests being run in `cypress run` mode will automatically be retried up to two additional times (for a total of three attempts) before being marked as a failed test.
+As of Cypress 5.0, test retries are on by default in `cypress run` mode.
+This means that tests will automatically be re-run up to two additional times (for a total of three attempts) before being marked as a failed test.
 When each test is run again, the following lifecycle hooks will be re-run on each attempt:

-- `before`
 - `beforeEach`
 - `afterEach`
-- `after`

-The following is a detailed step-by-step example of how test retries will work by default:
+The following is a detailed step-by-step example of how test retries will work:

 1. A test runs for the first time.
 If it passes, Cypress will move forward with any remaining tests as expected.